How to Pay Off Student Loans FasterFebruary 5, 2018

 Pay Off Your Student Loan Debt Faster by Refinancing

 That being said, have you looked into refinancing your student loans?
-A whopping 62% of borrowers have yet to refinance their student loans, which is mind-boggling considering you can consolidate and reduce your monthly payments by an average of $281* (often saving more than $26,000 over the life of your loan)!
+A whopping 62% of borrowers have yet to refinance their student loans, which is mind-boggling considering you can consolidate and reduce your monthly payments.
+ELFI customers on average have reported a savings of $309* a month and should see an average of $20,936 in total savings after refinancing their student loans with ELFI*!
 Student loan interest rates are currently dipping into historic lows.
 The sooner you refinance and pay off your student loans, the more money you can save.

 Make More Than the Minimum Payment